Getting started with solar

 Ordinance, Permitting & Process

-Please see the solar permitting process guide, including what the electric utilities require.
+Please see the solar permitting process guide (under revision), including what the electric utilities require.
 The solar brochure listed above contains ordinance details.
-Small solar PV projects (10kW or less) have a turnaround time of less than 3 business days.
+Small straightforward solar projects (10kW or less) may have a turnaround time of less than 3 business days.
 Application forms and current fees can be found on the Inspections Division's webpage.

 Investigate your property’s rooftop solar potential by checking out Project Sunroof.

 Find a solar contractor (or two) to assess your home for solar energy and provide a bid.
 Certified practitioners can be found through NABCEP.
 The Solar Energy Industries Association's site also provides a map of area contractors.